 Easy 5-Minute Banana Smoothie

 Our banana smoothie is extra creamy and fruity.
 Depending on how ripe or sweet your banana and orange are, you may need to add a little extra honey, so add based on your taste.
-There are many additions you can make here, try adding 1/2 a cup to a cup of fresh greens, such as spinach for a green smoothie.
-Also, you could add 1/2 a cup of strawberries, mango, frozen berries, pineapple, or other favorite fruit.
+There are many additions you can make.
+For a green smoothie, add 1/2 cup to 1 cup of fresh greens like spinach or kale.
+You can also add more fruit.
+Add 1/2 cup of strawberries, mango, frozen berries, pineapple, or other favorite fruit.

 You Will Need

 1/4 cup water or milk (dairy or non-dairy)

 Roughly chop the banana and orange quarters, and then add to a blender.
 Top with yogurt and water (or milk).
 Turn blender on and blend until creamy and smooth.
 Taste, and then adjust with honey if needed.